 There's nothing better than the smell of homemade banana bread swirling around your kitchen as it bakes in the oven.
-Our whole family loves banana bread but didn't like it when it turns out dry and crumbly.
+Each bite reveals the sweet aroma of ripe bananas blended with hints of warm cinnamon and a touch of buttery goodness.
+Heavenly!

-Not only is it soft and tender, but it also has the perfect amount of banana flavor, so it really is the best - a yummy loaf of goodness.
+My entire family, who are banana bread enthusiasts, says this is their favorite recipe.
+Not only is this recipe soft and tender, but it also has the perfect amount of banana flavor, so it really is the best.

 Three things that are key for delicious and moist banana bread: